Jrachman/tensorflow-py3/README.md

 2. Execute `docker pull julianrachman/tensorflow-py3:latest` in the terminal.

-2. Use `docker run -it -p 8888:8888 -e "PASSWORD=pass" --name jrtfpy3 julianrachman/tensorflow-py3:latest /bin/bash` to run this.
+3. Use `docker run -it -p 8888:8888 -e "PASSWORD=pass" --name jrtfpy3 julianrachman/tensorflow-py3:latest /bin/bash` to run this.

+4. In the bash line, execute `cd /` then `chmod +x run_jupyter.sh`.
+This will activate run_jupyter.sh as an executable.

+5. Finally, run `./run_jupyter.sh --allow-root` and you are set!
+Just visit localhost:8888 and the password should be "pass."

 **Local build**